-Fair Schools can help all students access the equitable education experience that will prepare them for the future.
+Fair Schools can help all students access the transformative education experience that will prepare them for the future.

-School system leaders aim to foster equitable learning experiences for the most marginalized.
+School system leaders aim to foster transformative learning experiences for all students, especially those who are most marginalized.
 Despite their aspirations, the goals aren’t often realized in classrooms.
 But with the support of Fair Schools, concrete goals can be achieved.

 Values